P.A.I.N.T Community Partner Application

 The P.A.I.n.T program

-- Community organizations that provide authentic teaching experiences to pre-service teachers.
+- Community organization partners that can provide authentic teaching experiences to pre-service teachers.

-- Community organizations that assist in arts-based teaching and learning.
+- Community organizations that can ensure participants for arts-based classes.

-- Deepening a collaborative relationship among the community and the university.
+- Deepening the collaborative relationship among the Menomonie community and UW-Stout.

-- Students in arts integration environments experience artistic development, self-expression, creativity, imagination, problem solving, self-confidence, and motivation, providing them with the skills and habits of mind that will be needed in future careers and in life, in general.
+- Students in arts environments experience skill development, self-expression, creativity, imagination, problem solving, self-confidence, and motivation- skills and habits of mind that will be needed in future careers and in life, in general.

-- Pre-service teachers who have access to more opportunities to practice teaching, to observe others teaching, to reflect on their experiences, and to receive feedback on their teaching will have a smoother induction to the teaching profession
+- Pre-service teachers who have access to more opportunities to practice teaching; to observe others teaching; to reflect on their experiences; and to receive feedback on their teaching have a smoother induction to the teaching profession.

 Arts Integration is: